 Make sure that each interaction you have with a prospective client has a clear next step.

 If you’re talking with me about business and I think I can help you, I’m going to leave you with an option to talk with me about working together in an environment that isn’t a bar.

 “Jim,” I would say, pulling out my iPhone and opening my calendar app, “I have next Tuesday and Thursday available at 10am.
 Which day would be better for me to come by and talk to you more about whether we could work together?”

-Jim’s only available response is either “Yes, Tuesday at 10 will work” or “No, I’m booked both of those days,” (which can lead into another volley of dates and times).
-Had I just said “we should talk”, neither of us are committing to anything.
+Jim’s only available response is either “Yes, Tuesday at 10 will work” or “No, I’m booked both of those days,” (which can lead to another volley of dates and times).
+Had I just said “we should talk”, neither of us is committing to anything.
 There’s no implicit expectation that something should actually happen next.

 4. Thinking that people are more interested than they really are

 People need to know enough to be able to make an informed decision — and nothing more.

 It’s easy to get caught up in the minutiae of why test-driven development with rspec is better than the alternatives or why WordPress is the most feature and plug-in rich blogging platform available.
 But all too often, we let our passions overflow from their rightful place — user groups, tech conferences, industry blogs, and so on — and spill over into our interactions with clients.

 A few months back, I sat in on a conversation with a very talented designer who was trying to convince a business owner that they needed to make their website responsive.
 The business owner was being taught the ins-and-outs of media queries and pixel density and on and on.
 The eyes on this poor business owner were visibly glazed — she had no idea what he was talking about, and I couldn’t figure out why she should care!